LyingCortex/microwave-filter-synthesis-rust/docs/refactor-roadmap.md

 Goal:
 make coupling-matrix generation pluggable and easier to test

+Status:
+complete as an architectural boundary; future work should improve synthesis coverage inside the boundary

 Tasks:

-1. Remove synthesis logic from `CouplingMatrix`.
+1. Keep synthesis logic out of `CouplingMatrix`.
-2. Introduce or keep a dedicated synthesis-engine boundary outside `CouplingMatrix`.
+2. Keep the dedicated synthesis-engine boundary outside `CouplingMatrix`.
 3. Keep `CouplingMatrixBuilder` focused on validated assembly only.
 4. Reserve `matrix` for artifact storage, builders, and transforms.